SonyaCore/V2RayGen/README.md

 `tls` Using TLS in specified protocol

-> tls option can be used to any v2ray protocol for example :
+> tls option can be used for any v2ray protocol for example :
 >
 > --vmess --tls will create a vmess with self-signed tls
 >